Yamanote Line in Tokyo

 2. Harajuku

 Harajuku Station gives you access to many popular tourist destinations and shopping facilities.
-The area around the station is the hotspot for fashion crazy teenagers, which you can find in the Takeshita Street (Takeshita Dori).
-Nearby are the Meiji Shrine (most famous Shinto shrine in Tokyo), Omotesando (Tokyo's Champs-Elysees), Yoyogi Park and much much more.
+The area around the station is the hotspot for fashion-crazy teenagers, which you can find on Takeshita Street (Takeshita Dori).
+Nearby are the Meiji Shrine (the most famous Shinto shrine in Tokyo), Omotesando (Tokyo's Champs-Elysees), Yoyogi Park, and much much more.

 Read More